 The designs, templates, and interactive online services have been highly effective.
 I am not sure anyone else could have come close to what GEO delivered.

-How to Win in the New Normal
+How to Thrive in the New Normal: COLLECTIVE INTELLIGENCE

 - Does your organization Think Together frequently about your top challenges?

 - Do you have virtual tools and processes to enable efficient, far-reaching Forethought?

 Three additional “Think Together: articles to read:

 - Foster Frequent Forethought for Smart Strategic Thinking